emu-wg/teap-errata/Section-3-3-1.md

    using user credentials.

    EAP method messages are carried within EAP-Payload TLVs defined in Section 4.2.10.
-Upon method completion, the server MUST send an Intermediate-Result TLV indicating the result.
+Upon completion of an EAP authentication method, the server MUST send an Intermediate-Result TLV indicating the result.
    The peer MUST respond to the Intermediate-Result TLV indicating its result.
 If the result indicates success, the Intermediate-Result TLV MUST be accompanied by a Crypto-Binding TLV.
 The Crypto-Binding TLV is further discussed in Sections 4.2.13 and 5.3.
 The Intermediate-Result TLVs can be